qix67/uVGA/README.txt

 void uvga.scroll(int x, int y, int w, int h, int dx, int dy,int col=0);

-  Scrolls an area of the screen, top left corner (x,y), width w, height h by (dx,dy) pixels.
+  Scroll an area of the screen, top left corner (x,y), width w, height h by (dx,dy) pixels.
 If dx>0 scrolling is right, dx<0 is left. dy>0 is down, dy<0 is up.
 Empty area is filled with color col (only in horizontal (dy=0) and vertical scroll (dx=0))